Figures logo

 Managers review

-→ Or share managers’ files directly with them with a detailed explanation of how it works (we recommend sending them a Loom or Claap that could look like this!) and let them do the review work independently.
+4. Share managers’ files directly with them with a detailed explanation of how it works (we recommend sending them a Loom or Claap) and let them do the review work independently.

-It will be time for managers to overwrite the increase proposition if they want to.
-The overwrite could go both ways (higher or lower increase); in any case, we recommend limiting the number of manual adjustments so that, eventually, the fair system you build doesn’t lose credibility.
+Once they are aware of everything, managers have the power to overwrite the increase proposition if they want to.
+This could go both ways (higher or lower increase); in any case, we recommend limiting the number of manual adjustments so that, eventually, the fair system you build doesn’t lose credibility.

-In any case, might it be with you or on their own, make sure managers are giving factual and clear explanations for their overwrites; you need to be able to justify objectively any deviation from the standard process!
+💡Pro tip: whether you’re helping them or not, make sure managers are giving factual and clear explanations for their overwrites; you need to be able to justify objectively any deviation from the standard process!

-• How many manual adjustments have been made?As mentioned, the fewer manual adjustments you make, the more credible and robust your automated system will be.
+In our experience, the fewer manual adjustments you make, the more credible and reliable your automated system will be.
 A good practice would be to set a limit of up to 15% for manual adjustments and stick to it as much as possible.

 Calibration